 7. Personal Health and Wellness

-In his book Sly Moves, Hollywood action star and movie director Sylvester Stallone declares a sobering truth: all the money and success in the world are meaningless without personal health.
+In his book Sly Moves, actor Sylvester Stallone declares a sobering truth: money and success are meaningless without personal health.
 “If you don’t have your health,” he claims, “you’ve got nothing.”
-It follows that our only true wealth is our health.
+Thus, it follows that our only true wealth is our health.

 When we are healthy, life is more enjoyable.
 We remain adaptable and resilient in the face of challenge.
-We are able to pursue opportunities with greater gusto and efficiency.
+We’re also able to pursue opportunities with greater gusto and efficiency.
 Personal health and wellness are the cornerstones of true success—they are the real wealth.

-Students enjoy school so they can enjoy life and we can guide them toward the life skills to make that possible.
+Students want to enjoy life and we can guide them toward the life skills to make that possible.
 The more they know, the more prepared they will be to handle life’s obstacles.
-That’s what they learn for, and why you teach them.
-But what you teach them matters just as much, so don’t stop at the curriculum.
-Give them the best reasons to be lifelong learners.